dieterich-lab/knowledge-graph-extraction-from-llms/README.md

 # Harvesting German clinical knowledge graphs from pretrained language models

+The following work is a Master’s thesis by Natalia Minakova, done at the Computational Linguistics Department of the University of Heidelberg.
+This project was supervised by Prof. Dr. Anette Frank.
 ## Introduction

 Knowledge graphs can be a great tool to leverage information, more specifically healthcare data, that can lead to improved clinical decision-making, enhanced